ibm-cloud-docs/platform-engineering/white-paper.md

 Businesses rarely gain value from application teams investing in infrastructure innovation.
 Instead, platform engineering teams should evaluate business needs and provide common infrastructure options.
 Recognizing that no single solution fits all, they must offer a range of patterns to suit diverse requirements—such as GPUs for AI workloads, specialized storage for data processing, or distinct handling for batch jobs versus long-running services.

 Platform engineering teams create **deployable architectures** to deliver standardized infrastructure solutions.
-These packaged bundles include automation (for example, Terraform, Ansible) and supporting resources that include documentation, architecture diagrams, runbooks, required access permissions, and compliance statements.
-Hosted in a private **{{site.data.keyword.cloud}} catalog**, DAs offer a self-serve menu of options, enabling quick deployment, customization within boundaries, and efficient lifecycle management.
+These packaged bundles include automation (for example Terraform and Ansible) and supporting resources that include documentation, architecture diagrams, runbooks, required access permissions, and compliance statements.
+Hosted in a private **{{site.data.keyword.cloud}} catalog**, deployable architectures offer a self-serve menu of options, enabling quick deployment, customization within boundaries, and efficient lifecycle management.

 Share IaC as templates (deployable architectures) with the {{site.data.keyword.cloud}} catalog to enable self-serve access and Day 2 operations.
 {: tip}